 He also uses an Agarwood Tasbih to pray for one reason.
-Rubbing his thumb against the beads many time will create friction.
+Rubbing his thumb against the beads many times will create friction.
 This friction will heat up the beads, making the scent molecules stick on his thumbs.
-When he moves his thumb to his beads for nose, he enjoy this subtle aroma from the bead.
+When he moves his thumb to his nose, he enjoys this subtle aroma from the bead.

-He says when Agarwood Tasbih is not available, some Muslims will use Agarwood oil to rub on their prayer beads to create the aroma before reciting the Quran.
+He says when Agarwood Tasbih is unavailable, some Muslims will use Agarwood oil to rub on their prayer beads to create the aroma before reciting the Quran.

 When he visits the mosque, he either smokes his clothes with Agarwood chips or perfumes them with Oud oil.

 In Mecca, the holy city of Islam, the use of agarwood incense and agarwood oil is quite common among Muslims.
 Agarwood, also known as oud or aloeswood, is a highly valued aromatic resinous wood that has been used in various cultures, including the Islamic tradition, for centuries.

 In Chapter 11 ‘Beyond Words’: Moroccan Pilgrims’ Narrations about Their Ineffable Hajj Experiences through Stories about the Senses, Al-Ajarma described: